 Unfortunately, even if you invest the time, it doesn’t guarantee success.
 Social media marketing heavily relies on consistency and sometimes even luck.

 One excellent post or campaign doesn’t guarantee significant results.
-Not every business is made for social media marketing, either.
+Not every business suits social media marketing, either.
 A lack of awareness and reputation can lead to no results, even if your marketing strategies are well-thought-out.

 Even though the ability to receive feedback was listed as an advantage in social media marketing, there is also a downside to it.